PauliusMacernis/KnowledgeBase/README.md

 # PHP
  - Lets say I make HTTPS request to PRODUCTION server.
 How can I find the most time-consuming code blocks within the project files I am interested in the most?
+ - What is thread safe or non-thread safe in PHP?